123ishaTest/igt-docs/docs/introduction/introduction.md

 - JS getters are useful if a method perform very little logic and should be treated as an attribute.
 - JS setters are very confusing.
 - There should be absolutely no presentation logic mixed with game logic.
-- Features presented here should not depend on each other.
+- Features presented here should not depend on each other if possible.
 If they have to, this dependency should be injected.